Vector35/binaryninja-api/docs/guide/debugger.md

 `Run To Here` lets the target execute until the current line is hit.

-`Make Code` is an experimental feature that displays the selected region as code.
-If the region is indeed code, the user can use `P` to create a function there.
+[//]: # (`Make Code` is an experimental feature that displays the selected region as code.
+If the region is indeed code, the user can use `P` to create a function there.)

 ### Stack Variable Annotation